Dev8683/pvsneslibwiki/Installation.md

 `cd && echo export PVSNESLIB_HOME=/path/to/pvsneslib >> .profile`

+It will add this variable to your .profile file, you now need to reload it to take this change into account.

+To do it, just launch `source ~/.profile` command in your terminal.

 If you want to use the **~** character to point on your home directory, you can also do it like that : `export PVSNESLIB_HOME=~/pvsneslib`

 ### It is ready !